Reava/UwUtils/README.md

 - **[iStateSet](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/iStateSet.cs)**:
 On interact, sets the state of an array of gameObjects.
 Does NOT revert once triggered again, it SETS the state and is NOT synced.
 (Events: _Invert to do the opposite, _Switch to swap all states)
 - **[TagAssigner](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/TagAssigner.cs)**:
 Functions as a whitelist with functions, assigns a Tag to anyone who matches their username to the user Array of the behavior on world join.
-Local, also behaves like the InteractSwitch if your username matches. has a toggle to TP the whitelisted user on Join and can be called by my Keypad.
+Local, allows toggling specific objects if user matches.
+Has a toggle to empower the user if they just created the instance regardless of whitelist matching.
 - **[TagTP](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/TagTP.cs)**:
 If you got the correct Tag to your name on interact with the behavior, teleports you to the target, if not, teleports you to the second target (or doesn't if empty / disabled)
 - **[reflectionprobeiscool](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/reflectionprobeiscool.cs)**: